Anti-Comintern Pact: Japanese objections and final adjustments

 Japanese-German collaboration must not be a cause of anxiety to any other powers, especially Britain.
 Anglo-Japanese relations are not friendly at present because of the China question and certain economic issues that cannot be adjusted as yet, but one of the keynotes of our foreign policy must be to improve our relations with Britain, which has substantial influence with other world powers, and we must at the very least avoid a face-to-face confrontation with it at all costs.

 — Ohata, Tokushiro (1976).
 "The Anti-Comintern Pact, 1935–1939".
 In Morley, James William (ed.).
-"Deterrent Diplomacy: Japan, Germany and the USSR, 1935–1940". p.
-32 & 39.
+"Deterrent Diplomacy: Japan, Germany and the USSR, 1935–1940". pp. 32, 39.
 ISBN 9780231089692.

 On 24 July 1936, the Japanese government after some deliberation formally requested that the Anti-Comintern Pact should be limited only to an intelligence and information exchange as to avoid unnecessary diplomatic complications with the Soviet Union.
 The Japanese government also specifically requested to avoid any direct alliance and to instead only require consultation in case of attack, even in the secret protocol.
 Furthermore, the Japanese government requested clarification to make any obligation in case of a war of one of the parties against the Soviet Union specifically defensive (to avoid being drawn into a German offensive war against the USSR at an inopportune time), and to avoid specifically naming the Soviet Union in the treaty, even in the secret protocol.
 The first two requests made their way into the final version of the Anti-Comintern Pact, but the third did not.
 The Soviet Union's name was only avoided in the public parts of the treaty, and the secret protocol of the finalized Anti-Comintern Pact still specifically referred to the USSR.

 Additionally, the Japanese government also requested clarification on the prohibition on bilateral treaties with the Soviet Union without former consent, fearing that the wording of the treaty would allow Germany to maintain existing bilateral treaties with the USSR, including the Treaty of Rapallo (1922) and the Treaty of Berlin (1926).
 Specifically the latter treaty, which was a German–Soviet neutrality pact that had been upheld even by the anti-communist Nazis, was viewed in Japan as contradictory to the proposed terms of the Anti-Comintern Pact.
 The German government viewed the Anti-Comintern Pact as sufficient to override the terms of the Treaty of Berlin, and the Japanese government was satisfied with this explanation as long as it was attached to the treaty as a secret appendix.